Operation Sky Shield: Sky Shield II (1961)

 Planning for Sky Shield II was more organized than the first operation.
 In August 1961, the Aircraft Owners and Pilots Association published an article in its Pilot magazine saying "Don't Forget Sky Shield", and "If you've planned a flight for Oct.
 14 or 15, better look at the clock before you take off."
 An estimated 2,900 U.S. and Canadian flights, scheduled to carry around 125,000 passengers, were cancelled.

 Operation Sky Shield II occurred on October 14, 1961, from 11:00 a.m. to 11:00 p.m.
 It was one of the largest defense maneuvers ever held in the western world, involving approximately 250 bombers against 250 missile sites and 1,800 fighter planes flying more than 6,000 sorties.
 More than 50 U.S. fighter-interceptor squadrons participated, including those equipped with McDonnell F-101B Voodoos, Convair F-106 Delta Darts and F-102 Delta Daggers, Lockheed F-104 Starfighters, Northrop F-89J Scorpions, and Douglas F4D Skyrays.
 Across the continent, some 150,000 airfield and flying personnel and 50,000 more in close support would also play a part, spanning NORAD, the U.S. Air Force, Army, Navy, Air National Guard, and the Royal Canadian Air Force.

-RAF Avro Vulcan B.2s participated in Sky Shield II, four from No. 27 Squadron (serials XJ824, XH555, XJ823, and one other), again flying from Kindley Air Force Base, Bermuda, and four aircraft from No. 83 Squadron flying from RAF Lossiemouth in Scotland.
+RAF Avro Vulcan B.2 bombers participated in Sky Shield II, four from No. 27 Squadron (serials XJ824, XH555, XJ823, and one other), again flying from Kindley Air Force Base, Bermuda, and four aircraft from No. 83 Squadron flying from RAF Lossiemouth in Scotland.
 They simulated Soviet heavy bombers operating at the highest altitude – 56000 ft, above the United States Air Force (USAF) B-52 Stratofortresses at 35,000–42,000 ft and the lower-level B-47 Stratojets.
 The RAF had invested considerable effort in developing their jamming technique after lessons learned in their Exercise Ardent a decade earlier, and their attacks were all successful without any (simulated) losses, or even successful detection.
 A 27 Sqn Vulcan, flying from Bermuda, successfully evaded the defending F-102 Delta Dagger interceptors, covered by the other three Vulcans providing jamming, and tracked round to the north, landing at Plattsburgh Air Force Base, New York.
 The northern force, attacking in a stream, reported a single instance of radar contact by an interceptor and all four landed in Newfoundland.